DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Experiments

 \subsection{Evaluation Metrics}

 In order to evaluate the model's performance, we use the Receiver Operator Characteristic - Area Under Curve (ROC-AUC) and PR-AUC.
 While evaluating the model, we average the predictions corresponding to CC and MLO images of a breast in the same study, and obtain final prediction values.
-Our primary goal is to achieve low false-positive and false-negative rates for malignant cases, and we focus on the model's outputs for malignant cases during the analysis phase.
+Each model training is repeated four times with different random seeds, and we report the mean and standard deviation across these runs.
+For the pretrained NYU models, we average the predictions from the five available pretrained models (see footnote~\ref{link:gmic}).
+Our primary goal is to achieve low false-positive and false-negative rates for malignant cases.

+In addition to ROC-AUC and PR-AUC, we report sensitivity, specificity, and F1-score as threshold-based metrics.
+For their computation, we first select the model achieving the highest PR-AUC among runs with different random seeds, then determine, for each class separately, the decision threshold that maximizes the F1-score for that model.

+To assess model calibration, we include reliability diagrams.
+These analyses were performed using the same models selected for threshold-based evaluations to ensure consistency.

 We also analyze how the output distributions of BN layers vary across different models.
 For this purpose, we extract the BN layer outputs from each model using the same batch of input samples.
 We then compute the Jensen–Shannon (JS) divergence for each BN layer to quantify the extent of distributional shifts.
 Additionally, we visualize the kernel density estimations (KDEs) of these outputs to understand the impact of domain shift better.
+For analyses of saliency maps, JS divergence computations, and KDEs, we used the first trained model from each training setup.
+Since all models were trained under identical configurations and showed consistent performance across runs, this model was considered representative for visualization purposes.